 How to Install an Inline Air Filter for an Air Compressor?

 Inline compressed air filters can be placed anywhere in the compressed air piping systems.
 Some of the most common placements are the following:

 - Directly after the commercial air compressor

 - Before and after the air dryer (refrigerated air dryers, desiccant air dryers)

-- High oil carryover from the compressor equipment causing the inline filter to become saturated quicker than usual
+- High oil carryover from the compressor equipment, causing the inline filter to become saturated faster than usual

 - Increased amounts of particulate due to corrosion within the piping and/or equipment